cfengine/documentation/reference/promise-types/packages.markdown

 **Description**: Regular expression with one back-reference to extract package version string

-This unanchored regular expression should contain exactly one parenthesized back-reference that marks the version string of packages listed as installed.
+This [unanchored][unanchored] regular expression should contain exactly one parenthesized back-reference that marks the version string of packages listed as installed.